 January has always been a time for us to sit down and write out goals and dreams for a new year.
-How do you do that when you’re still stressed and overwhelmed from the year before and we’re still navigating a pandemic?
+How do you do that when you’re still stressed and overwhelmed from the year before?
 It feels almost impossible and yet we still have some hope, because we know it can be better!
-With the ongoing pandemic, I’m bringing you some new tips on how to handle stress, that are actually doable!
+I’m bringing you some new tips on how to handle stress, that are actually doable!

 *One point I want to make is the difference between stress and anxiety.
 While they both often end up in the same conversation, they are not the same.
 Stress is a symptom that can lead to or build up in the form of anxiety.
 As you work on stressors in your life, you may still be working through anxiety and that is okay.

 Let’s talk about this tip first.
 When society talks about therapy we talk about it in a way where we always think, “Oh, I’m doing okay”.
 You probably are!
 However, therapy is to help make sure you stay there.
 My tip is to start therapy if you aren’t already in it, don’t wait until you’re so stressed and overwhelmed, start NOW.
 I will vouch for therapy until the day I die.
 In my sessions, we talk about all of the things that are causing anxiety for me, and 95% of the time, it’s a stressor that I have to tackle.
 We’re able to talk about the stress and we talk through the ways I can cut out the stress or help to diminish it.
 THERAPY IS FOR EVERYONE AND ANYONE!
 Check out Better Help for more information on finding a therapist that fits you.